Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/prisma-creating-a-upvotes-one-to-many-relation.md

 }
 ```

-We also need to define the relationship on the playlist side, so add an upvotes array there.
+We also need to define the relationship on the playlist side, so add an upvotes array.

 ```js
 model Playlist {